yoann-fermaud/shell.exe/Pour_aller_plus_loin.../README.md

 ```
 **NB** : argument `$1 for email` and `$2 for password`

-This is a bash script that permit you to enter in alcasar without your browser or anything else.
+This is a bash script that permits you to enter in alcasar without your browser or anything else.

 ### Method With Lynx

 This bash script uses `lynx`.
-So, you need to install `lynx` on your on your linux system.
+So, you need to install `lynx` on your linux system.

 * Open your command prompt
 * Then enter the following command